Inverse decision-making using neural amortized Bayesian actors: Introduction

 Inferring priors and costs from behavior has been a problem of interest in cognitive science for many decades.
 In psychophysics, for example, signal detection theory is an early example of an application of a Bayesian observer model used to estimate sensory uncertainty and a criterion, which encompasses prior beliefs and a particular cost function \citep{green1966signal}.
 Psychologists and behavioral economists have developed methods to measure the subjective utility function from economic decisions \citep{tversky1992advances}.
 More recently, Bayesian actor models have been used within statistical models to infer parameters of the observer's likelihood function \citep{girshick2011cardinal}, the prior \citep{stocker2006noise, girshick2011cardinal, sohn2021validating}, and the cost function \citep{kording_loss_2004, sims2015cost, sohn2021validating}.
 The inference methods are often bespoke tools for the specific model considered in a study.
 They are also typically limited to discrete decisions and cannot be applied to continuous actions. \\ There are two notable exceptions. \citet{acerbi2014framework} presented an inference framework for Bayesian observer models using mixtures of Gaussians.
-While their approach only takes perceptual uncertainty into account in the decision-making process, here we assume that the agent also considers action variability.
-Furthermore, instead of inverted Gaussian mixture cost functions, our method allows for arbitrary, parametric cost functions that are easily interpretable. \citet{neupartl2021inferring} introduced the idea of approximating Bayesian decision-making with neural networks.
+While their approach only takes perceptual uncertainty into account in the decision-making process, we assume that the agent also considers action variability here.
+Furthermore, instead of only inverted Gaussian mixture cost functions, our method allows for arbitrary, parametric cost functions that are easily interpretable. \citet{neupartl2021inferring} introduced the idea of approximating Bayesian decision-making with neural networks.
 They trained neural networks in a supervised fashion using a dataset of numerically optimized actions.
 We extend this approach in three ways.
 First, we train the neural networks directly on the cost function of the Bayesian decision-making problem without supervision, overcoming the necessity for computationally expensive numerical solutions.
 Second, in addition to cost function parameters and motor variability, we also infer priors and sensory uncertainty.
-Finally, we leverage the differentiability of neural networks in order to apply efficient gradient-based Bayesian inference methods, allowing us to draw thousands of samples from the posterior over parameters in a few seconds.
+Finally, we leverage the differentiability of neural networks in order to apply efficient gradient-based Bayesian inference methods, allowing us to draw thousands of samples from the posterior over parameters in a few seconds.\\ Our method is also related to amortized and likelihood-free inference \citep{fengler2021likelihood, greenberg2019automatic, govindarajan2022fast, radev2020bayesflow}.
+A conceptual difference is that we amortize the solution of the Bayesian decision-making problem faced by a subject instead of the inference process itself.
+This allows us to solve the Bayesian inference problem from the perspective of a researcher using efficient gradient-based inference techniques, without the need to use amortized or likelihood-free inference.